sixuanhan/nuggets/DESIGN.md

 `spot`: the character of the spot
 `nugs`: the amount of gold value of the spot
 `vis`: an array the visibility of the spot for each player

+## testing

+### unit testing
+We will test the grid module independently at first.
+We will unit test small functions in both the client and the server to make sure they work.

+### integration testing
+We will test our client with the given server, and then test our server with the given client.

+### system testing
+We run the client and server together on the same device and on different devices and test all functions and edge cases.